Return to Oz: Plot

 Dorothy enters the ornament room and makes two guesses as Mombi reaches the mountain.
-With her final guess Dorothy selects a green gem, which turns into Scarecrow; realising that the inhabitants of Oz become green objects, Dorothy finds and restores Jack and the Gump.
-Enraged, the Nome King imprisons Mombi for allowing Dorothy's escape, then grows to gigantic size and attempts to eat the group until Billina, who was hiding in Jack’s head, lays an egg in his mouth, poisoning and killing him.
-Dorothy retrieves the ruby slippers and hurriedly puts them on as the subterranean Nome kingdom collapses and wishes for the group to return to a restored Emerald City, where she finds a green medal on the Gump's left antler and restores into Tik-Tok.
-Dorothy is subsequently asked to be the Queen of Oz, but she desires to return home.
-Princess Ozma - the girl from the sanitarium and rightful ruler of Oz, who was imprisoned in a mirror by Mombi - is then freed and ascends the throne.
-Dorothy gives Ozma the ruby slippers and she uses them to send Dorothy home, promising that she can return to Oz again if she wishes, while Billina chooses to remain.
+With her final guess, Dorothy selects a green gem, which turns into Scarecrow; realizing that the inhabitants of Oz become green objects, Dorothy finds and restores Jack and the Gump.
+Enraged, the Nome King imprisons Mombi for allowing Dorothy's escape, then grows to gigantic size and attempts to eat the group, until Billina, hiding in Jack's head, lays an egg in the king's mouth, fatally poisoning him.
+Dorothy retrieves the ruby slippers and hurriedly puts them on as the subterranean Nome kingdom collapses; she wishes for the group to return to the restored Emerald City, where they find a green medal on the Gump's antler that Dorothy restores into Tik-Tok.
+When Dorothy is subsequently asked to be the Queen of Oz, but she desires to return home, Princess Ozma -- the girl from the sanitorium and rightful ruler of Oz, who was imprisoned in a mirror by Mombi -- is freed and ascends the throne.
+Dorothy gives Ozma the ruby slippers, and she uses them to send Dorothy home, promising that she can return to Oz again if she wishes, while Billina chooses to remain.

-Dorothy is found beside a riverbank in Kansas by Toto and Aunt Em, who tells her the clinic burned down and everyone except Worley survived, while Nurse Wilson was arrested for assisting in Worley's experiments.
+Dorothy wakes up and is found beside a riverbank in Kansas by Toto and Aunt Em, who tells her the clinic burned down and everyone except Worley survived, while Nurse Wilson was arrested for assisting in Worley's experiments.
 Dorothy returns home and sees Ozma and Billina through her bedroom mirror; she calls for Aunt Em, but they signal for her to keep Oz a secret.